 CO1 Describe fundamental concepts of image processing, its scope and applications.
-CO2 Explain 2D convolution in spatial & frequency domain and their implications in developing various high-pass & low-pass filters.
-CO3 Restore images using various schemes & adaptive filters and process color images.
+CO2 Explain 2D convolution in spatial & frequency domain and their implications in convolutions in convolution in spatial & frequency domain and their implications in convolutions in convolution in spatial & frequency domain and their implications in convolutions in con CO3 Restore images using various schemes & adaptive filters and process color images.
 CO4 Segment and compress images using various techniques as per application requirement.
 CO5 Perform video coding and segmentation using various techniques & standards.